fr0xk/Scripts/Markdown/investing.md

 - The sector or industry is out of favor
 - The company is misunderstood or overlooked
 - The company is facing temporary problems
-- The company is trading at high margin but at low multiple or low margin buy high multiple (opposite is true for overvaluation)
+- The company is trading at high margin but at low multiple or low margin buy high multiple (margins and PE multiple are inversely proportional)

 These reasons create a gap between the market price and the intrinsic value of the stock, which can be exploited by value investors who do thorough research and analysis and have a long-term horizon.